minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 4a.
 If yes: parse the jsonbytes and process the result 4b.
 If no: refuse to use the json data and display an error

-### Checksum calculation

-The testresult should inlude a checksum based on the birthdate.
-This allows a privacy friendly way to establish that the person tested is the person showing the test proof, while not revealing the actual birthdate to the app's signer service.

-The checksum must be calculated according to the following formula:

-* TODO: finalize formula based on strftime("j", birthdate) % prime, salted with randomness or not.

-When loading the result into the app and/or when the verifier wants to perform additional verification, the citizen could be asked to show their birthday (e.g. by logging in with digid in the app, or showing a driver's license/student card/etc at the door).
-The agent will then enter the month and day of the birthdate and calculate the same checksum.
-If there's a match, there's reason to believe that the test certificate was issued to a person with the same birthdate

 ### Command line example

 See appendix 1 for more detailed examples.
 To try out the algorighm on a Linux commandline, you could use: